rapidsai/legate-boost/docs/source/Legate_Boost.rst

 array computations.
 In this tutorial, these libraries are used for efficient model training, large-scale data handling, and accelerating computations across CPUs and GPUs.

-What is legate boost?
+What is legate-boost?
 =====================

-In scenarios where high-performance training is needed across large datasets or distributed hardware, ``Legate Boost`` offers a scalable alternative. ``Legate Boost`` is an advanced gradient boosting library built on the ``Legate`` and Legion parallel programming frameworks.
-Unlike traditional boosting libraries such as XGBoost or LightGBM, ``Legate Boost`` provides a unified infrastructure that seamlessly scales across CPU's and GPU's, supporting both single-node and distributed training while integrating naturally with ``cupynumeric`` workflows for efficient
+In scenarios where high-performance training is needed across large datasets or distributed hardware, ``legate-boost`` offers a scalable alternative. ``legate-boost`` is an advanced gradient boosting library built on the ``Legate`` and Legion parallel programming frameworks.
+Unlike traditional boosting libraries such as XGBoost or LightGBM, ``legate-boost`` provides a unified infrastructure that seamlessly scales across CPU's and GPU's, supporting both single-node and distributed training while integrating naturally with ``cupynumeric`` workflows for efficient